McGill-ECSE321-Fall2019/project-group-20/README.md

  All meetings for the Sprint 2 iteration can be found in the github 'wiki' (meetings held after October 13th)

+  ## Sprint 3 - Web Frontend and Architecture Modeling
+  - Architecture Modeling
+  - Implementation of Web Frontend
+  - Integration of Web Frontend with Backend Services
+  - Build System, Continuous Integration, and Delivery

+ All meetings for the Sprint 3 iteration can be found in the github 'wiki' (meetings held after October 31st)

   ### Table - Individual Contributions

 |Deliverable number|Name |Team Role| Individual Efforts (hours)|